-(1) This column shows the total compensation value that was awarded as incentive awards, restricted awards and performance awards.
+- (1) This column shows the total compensation value that was awarded as incentive awards, restricted awards and performance awards.
 The actual value realized pursuant to such awards may be greater or less than the indicated value.
-See "Schedule B-Summary of Share Based Compensation Plans" for a description of the features of these awards.

-The actual number of incentive awards, restricted awards, share settled restricted awards, performance awards and share settled performance awards granted to the NEOs was, in each case, determined by dividing the intended dollar amount of the grant by the volume weighted average trading price of the common shares on the TSX for the five trading days preceding the grant date.
-The grant date fair value was \$7.34 on November 14, 2022 for Mr. Greager's 2022 sharebased awards.
-For the other share-based awards the grant date fair value was \$5.49 on March 5, 2023, \$5.68 on March 7, 2022, and \$1.29 on March 5, 2021.
-The grant date fair value presented for these awards is consistent with the fair value used for accounting purposes.

-- (2) Represents the annual cash bonus earned for the year that was paid, in part, December 31 with the remainder paid on March 31 of the following year. - (3) The amounts shown in the table above represent Baytex's matching contributions to the employee savings plan.
-In addition, Mr. Greager's offer of employment provided for the reimbursement of certain relocation costs and Mr. Greager was reimbursed for \$48,203.
-The value of perquisites received by each of the Named Executive Officers, including property or other personal benefits provided to the Named Executive Officers that are not generally available to all employees, were not in the aggregate greater than \$50,000 or 10% of the Named Executive Officer's total salary for the financial year.
+See "Schedule B - Summary of Share Based Compensation Plans" for a description of the features of these awards. - The actual number of incentive awards, restricted awards, share settled restricted awards, performance awards and share settled performance awards granted to the NEOs was, in each case, determined by dividing the intended dollar amount of the grant by the volume weighted average trading price of the common shares on the TSX for the five trading days preceding the grant date.
+The grant date fair value was \$7.34 on November 14, 2022 for Mr. Greager's 2022 share-based awards.
+For the other share-based awards the grant date fair value was \$4.29 on March 11, 2024, \$5.49 on March 5, 2023 and \$5.68 on March 7, 2022.
+The grant date fair value presented for these awards is consistent with the fair value used for accounting purposes. - (2) Represents the annual cash bonus earned for the year that was paid, in part, December 31 with the remainder paid on March 31 of the following year. - (3) The amounts shown in the table above represent Baytex's matching contributions to the employee savings plan.
+In addition, Mr. Greager's offer of employment provided for the reimbursement of certain relocation costs upon acceptance of his position with Baytex and in 2023 Mr. Greager was reimbursed \$48,203 for relocation costs.
+The value of perquisites received by each of the Named Executive Officers, including property or other personal benefits provided to the Named Executive Officers that are not generally available to all employees, were not in the aggregate greater than \$50,000 or 10% of the Named Executive Officer's total salary for the financial year. - (4) Ms. Gwaltney resigned on October 31, 2024.
+Her annualized salary for 2024 was USD \$420,000.
+Her compensation was paid in US dollars and is shown here in Canadian dollars.
+The US/CAD exchange rate used is 1.4.